-The leafy vegetable that loves to get stuck in between your teeth is making a strong case for getting stuck in your dog’s teeth too.
+Spinach, the leafy vegetable that loves to get stuck in between your teeth is making a strong case for getting stuck in your dog’s teeth too.
 You might be surprised to learn that it packs a big punch in terms of health benefits for pups, and is especially unique in its diversity of essential and non-essential (but still super good-for-them) nutrients.
 Learn about why you should think about sharing spinach with your pup and how to do it in a way that is safe and delicious.

 If you have a dog who’s breed is prone to certain cancers, adding spinach to their diet could be a good idea.
 Spinach has long been touted as a cancer preventer for humans, but new studies suggest that it can also aid in fighting cancerous tumors in animals.
-Researchers believe the rich supply of vitamins, minerals, omega-3 fatty acids, antioxidants and phytonutrients do the job.
+Researchers believe the rich supply of vitamins, minerals, omega-3 fatty acids, antioxidants, and phytonutrients do the job.
 The folate in spinach also helps the body produce new cells while repairing DNA.

-Is basically its own dream team.
 While the vitamins and nutrients in spinach get most of the accolades, this veggie also contains some impressive trace minerals like copper (associated with red blood cell production) and magnesium (a necessary cofactor in cell performance and energy production).
 That’s right, the more in your dog’s teeth, the better.
 Just be sure to let him know before he heads out on a date.
 Also, he will need to actually digest all these leafy greens to get all of these great benefits!